PTA

 National Careers Service free helpline – 0800 100 900 - is open from 8am to 10pm every day and you are more than welcome to get in touch with trained advisers, to ask any questions you may have about your child’s education or career opportunities.
 Callers to the helpline will have direct access to experienced careers advisers who can advise on all the different options available to them, including A levels, GCSEs, BTECs, apprenticeships and other vocational options.
 Other support will be available on topics such as clearing, university, gap years, moving away from home and re-sits.

-The National Careers Service; Get The Jump is available for anyone aged 13+ providing advice and information on a range of topics including careers, education, employment and training/apprenticeships.
+The National Careers Service; Skills For Careers is available for anyone aged 13+ providing advice and information on a range of topics including careers, education, employment and training/apprenticeships.

 The National Careers website has a range of contact channels which are accessible to all; they offer a free online chat with an adviser, you can send an email, text or arrange a call-back and they also have minicom (for customers who are deaf or have hearing difficulties).